carlosdavila91/carlosdavila91.github.io/_posts/2020-07-14-animating-scatterplot.md

 %config InlineBackend.figure_format ='retina'
 ```

-First, a few parameters on seaborn style are modified, to get a nice eye-catching result, and an adequate resolution for the plot.
+I like modifying a few parameters on seaborn style to get a nice eye-catching result, and an adequate resolution for the plot.

 ```python